Uninett/Argus/docs/user-manual.rst

 2. Click on the *Updating every* drop-down.

-3. Select whether you want incidents to be updated every 5/30/60 seconds, or Never.
+3. Select how often you want the incidents to be updated.

 Decide which incidents are shown in the table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~